-For example, when analysing an audience of tennis fans, when we compare to the general sports baseline we see that even the audience has a great affinity with tennis players, the baseline has a higher affinity with Barack Obama than some famous tennis players such as Rafa Nadal.
-Our index will penalise the results that are mainstream helping us surface the real influencers for the target audience (in this case, Rafa Nadal)."
+For example, when analysing a segment of vegans, when we compare to the general @PeanutButterCo baseline (the demo report in your account!), we see that even the audience has a great affinity with vegan snacks and brands, the baseline has a higher affinity with So Delicious than a large account such as VegNews or the Vegan Society.
+Our index will penalize the results that are mainstream, helping us surface the real influencers for the target audience (in this case, VegNews and Daiya Foods)."

 "Very Low/Low/High/Very High Uniqueness are all relative metrics that are calculated against the benchmark/baseline.

 Each of them provides different calculations, meaning when you select very high uniqueness, it's a different calculation than when you select uniqueness, and that’s why you will see different numbers.